Ranj247/sportsporium_v1/README.md

 ***

 ## User Experience
+The sports shoes industry is undergoing a period of huge growth, such as with popular nike shoes selling out instantly from retailers, and being re-sold at after-market values much higher than the original retail value.
+This site advances the user's goals by allowing users to purchase footwear, clothes and sportswear at affordable prices.

 The User Experience for this site was planned & developed using the [5 Planes of UX Design](https://www.geeksinux.com/the-elements-of-user-experience-design/): Strategy, Scope, Structure, Skeleton, Surface.
 It is intended to be used as a full-stack application with a clean and user - friendly site design.

 ### Strategy